Sinono3/Sinono3.github.io/content/blog/feature/index.md

 {{ video(path="/blog/feature/app4.mp4", caption="") }}

-## Testing our feature visualization on various classes
+## Testing our visualization on various classes

 Now that we've got something working, let's try our model with lots of different classes: